open/close all folders

 - Merging Machine: Well, Merging Person.
 He can fuse objects down to the molecular level by simply touching them both at the same time.

-- Small Role, Big Impact: He has less than ten panels of screentime, but being able to merge a tracking device onto a Noumu managed to give Midoriya and others a chance to rescue Bakugou in the following arc.
+- Small Role, Big Impact: He has less than ten panels of screentime, but being able to merge Momo's tracking device onto a Noumu managed to give Midoriya and others a chance to rescue Bakugou in the following arc and lead the professional heroes to All For One.

 Neito Monoma — Phantom Thief

-A student from Class 1-B whose Quirk "Copycat" allows him to copy the Quirk of anybody he comes in contact with for a limited amount of time.
-He is incredibly jealous and hateful of Class 1-A's popularity, wanting to prove Class 1-B's superiority really badly.
+A student from Class 1-B whose Quirk "Copy" allows him to copy the Quirk of anybody he comes in contact with for a limited amount of time.
+He is incredibly envious and hateful of Class 1-A's popularity, wanting to prove Class 1-B's superiority really badly.

-- Boisterous Weakling: Neito is always the quickest of 1-B students to try and trash talk Class 1-A. For all his needling though, Neito is the only one of the 1-B students to fail the End of Term exam.
+- Boisterous Weakling: Neito is always the quickest, and often only, member of 1-B students to try and trash talk Class 1-A. For all his needling though, Neito is the only one of the 1-B students to fail the End of Term exam.

 - A Day in the Limelight: He had some major screentime during the Cavalry Battle of the Sports Festival Arc.

-- The Gadfly: In order to prove his superiority over Class 1-A, he does like to mess with some of its members or rile them up in order to get some reaction out of them.
-In the light novel when the classes were deciding on having a specific food, he specifically picks on Bakugou for this purpose.
+- The Gadfly: In order to prove his superiority over Class 1-A, he does like to mess with some of its members or rile them up in order to get some kind of reaction out of them.
+In the light novels when the classes were deciding on having a specific food, he deliberately picks on Bakugou for this purpose.

 - Hour of Power: The copied Quirks only last for around 5 minutes.

-- Hypocrite: Cites Class A as cocky due to Bakugou's speech despite the fact the class clearly isn't (and if anything are mortified by his attitude since he's representing them), yet always one to keep boosting how superior he is much to the annoyance of his classmates.
+- Hypocrite: Cites Class A as cocky due to Bakugou's speech despite the fact the class clearly isn't (and if anything are mortified by his attitude since he's representing them), yet he's always the one to keep boasting how superior he is much to the annoyance of his classmates.

 - Jerkass: Gives Bakugou a run for his money on biggest student jerk of the series.